 - Same as the 1st example, when

--ing something, the type ofe
+catch-ing something, the type ofeis also alwaysanyorunknown.

 So there are three problems: